 Without spoiling, we review a horror crime novel hybrid, “Harvest Moon” by J.D.
-Oliva, which is on Kindle, and also has Special Edition currently on the Kickstarter crowd funding site till September 19th, 2020.
+Oliva, which is on Kindle, and also has Special Edition successfully funded on the Kickstarter crowd funding site before September 19th, 2020.
 Free preview is also provided by the author via Kickstarter, the link to which can be found below the review.

-Please read on to know why we think that this is one of the best horror crime novels about werewolves & serial killers.
+Please read on to know why we think that this is one of the best horror crime novels about werewolves & serial killers, especially if you love the holidays season.

 Fear sweeps through the Windy City, and with every new slaying, a grizzled, retired detective falls closer into madness.